Aushiffer/A/Calculator/README.md

-"Calv.java" is the main method.
+"Calc.java" is the main method.